hyperledger/fabric/docs/source/deployorderer/ordererdeploy.md

 - `General.TLS.PrivateKey ` - Ordering node private key from TLS CA.
 - `General.TLS.Certificate ` - Ordering node signed certificate (public key) from the TLS CA.
 - `General.TLS.RootCAS` - This value should be unset.
-- `General.BoostrapMethod:none` - This allows the orderer to start without needing a system channel configuration block.
+- `General.BoostrapMethod:none` - This allows the orderer to start without needing a system channel configuration block (system channel is no longer supported since Fabric v3.0).
 - `General.LocalMSPDir` - Path to the ordering node MSP folder.
 - `General.LocalMSPID` - MSP ID of the ordering organization as specified in the channel configuration.
 - `FileLedger.Location` - Location on the file system to the ledgers of the channels this orderer will be servicing.
 - `ChannelParticipation.Enabled` - Set to `true`.
-This allows the orderer to be joined to an application channel without joining a system channel first.
+This allows the orderer to be joined to an application channel (note that the system channel is no longer supported since Fabric v3.0).

-Because this tutorial assumes that a system channel genesis block will not be used when bootstrapping the orderer, the following additional parameters are required if you want to create an application channel with the `osnadmin` command.

 - `Admin.ListenAddress` - The orderer admin server address (host and port) that can be used by the `osnadmin` command to configure channels on the ordering service.
 This value should be a unique `host:port` combination to avoid conflicts.
 - `Admin.TLS.Enabled:` - Technically this can be set to `false`, but this is not recommended.
 In general, you should always set this value to `true`.